 Other statistical agencies use different rotation patterns for their labour force surveys.
-Statistics Canada uses a 6 in pattern.
-The U.S. Current Population Survey uses a 4 in 8 out pattern, while Japan uses a 2 in 10 out pattern.
-These last two patterns allow considerable overlap between samples a year apart, with the objective of improving estimates of year to year movement.
-Both the alternative patterns presented here also allow overlap a year apart.
+Statistics Canada uses a '6 in' pattern.
+The United States Bureau of Labour Statistics uses a '4 in 8 out' pattern, while Japan uses a '2 in 10 out' pattern.
+These last two patterns allow considerable overlap between samples a year apart, with the objective of improving estimates of year-to-year movement.
+Both the alternative LFS patterns presented above also allow overlap a year apart.